JetBrains/lets-plot-docs/docs/_sources/pages/geopandas.rst.txt

 - Lines / Multi-Lines
 - Polygons / Multi-Polygons

-All GeoPandas shapes are "undersood" by Lets-Plot and can be plotted using various geometry layers, depending on the type of the shape.
+All GeoPandas shapes are "understood" by Lets-Plot and can be plotted using various geometry layers, depending on the type of the shape.

 Use: